 - Thunderstrike (1993-1995): Created the character in an issue of Thor and later penned his solo series for two years.

-- Tom DeFalco's Fantastic Four: He wrote Fantastic Four during the mid-90s, during which he did some things that caused grief from both fans (temporarily killing off Mister Fantastic and Doctor Doom; putting the Invisible Woman in a Stripperific outfit; retconning that the Human Torch really married a Skrull named Lyja, not Alicia Masters; and having The Thing get his face mauled by Wolverine) and staff (the higher-up were annoyed by a scene of Scott Lang slamming the 1990s Fantastic Four cartoon).
+- Fantastic Four (1961): He wrote Fantastic Four during the mid-90s, during which he did some things that caused grief for both fans (temporarily killing off Mister Fantastic and Doctor Doom; putting the Invisible Woman in a Stripperific outfit; retconning that the Human Torch really married a Skrull named Lyja, not Alicia Masters; and having The Thing get his face mauled by Wolverine) and staff (the higher-up were annoyed by a scene of Scott Lang slamming the 1990s Fantastic Four cartoon).